dinomatic/docs.dinomatic.com/content/docs/akurai/amp.md

 ---

 Akurai supports AMP functionality out of the box.
 All you have to do is just install the **official AMP plugin for WordPress**, activate it and follow the wizard to set it up.
-It's quite straight-forward.
+It's quite straightforward.

 You can get the plugin from WordPress Plugins Directory: [AMP By AMP Project Contributors](https://wordpress.org/plugins/amp/) or add it through your WordPress dashboard Plugins page.